Garett Jones

-Garett Jones (born 6 April 1970) is an American economist and author.
+Garett Jones (born April 6, 1970) is an American economist and author.
 His research pertains to the fields of macroeconomics, monetary policy, IQ in relation to productivity, short-term business cycles, and economic development.
-He is an associate professor at George Mason University and the BB&T Professor for the Study of Capitalism at the Mercatus Center.
+He is a professor at George Mason University and has held the BB&T Professorship for the Study of Capitalism at the Mercatus Center.

 Early life and education

-Jones was raised as a Mormon but left the church as a young adult.
+Jones has written that he was raised as a Mormon but left the church as a young adult.
 His grandmother was Jewish.
 He completed a B.A. in history with a minor in sociology from Brigham Young University in 1992.
 He did an M.P.A. in public affairs at Cornell University in 1993, followed by an M.A. in political science at the University of California, Berkeley in 1994.
 Jones completed a Ph.D. in economics at the University of California, San Diego in 2000.

 Academic career

 After holding a number of visiting scholar and other academic positions, Jones joined the faculty of George Mason University in 2007.

-He is on the editorial board of the Journal of Neuroscience, Psychology, and Economics.
+He served on the editorial board of the Journal of Neuroscience, Psychology, and Economics from 2011 to 2018.

 Research on IQ and its role in productivity and economic growth

-Jones started his research on IQ in a paper with Joel Schneider in 2006 that argued that IQ is a statistically significant explanatory variable of economic growth, thus agreeing broadly with the thesis advanced by Richard Lynn and Tatu Vanhanen in their book IQ and the Wealth of Nations.
-The chief observation that Jones made, and popularized, is that national IQs have much greater predictive power for individual earnings than individual IQ.
+In a 2006 paper with W. Joel Schneider, Jones reported that national average IQ was a statistically significant explanatory variable in cross-country regressions of economic growth, using data from Richard Lynn and Tatu Vanhanen's IQ and the Wealth of Nations.
+In Hive Mind, Jones contrasted the modest association between individual IQ and earnings with the much larger association between national average IQ and prosperity.

 Jones' further research has been on identifying the causal mechanisms by which IQ might affect productivity and economic growth at a national level.
 One mechanism posited by Jones is that smarter groups tend to be better at arriving at and enforcing norms of cooperation.
-Jones has used laboratory experiments involving repeated prisoner's dilemma, combined with the SAT scores of participants, to offer support for this hypothesis.
-He has also suggested that patience and delayed gratification might offer an explanation.
+Jones has used a meta-analysis of repeated prisoner's dilemma experiments, combined with universities' average SAT scores, to offer support for this hypothesis.
+In a repeated stag hunt experiment, Jones and his coauthors found that patience predicted coordination and payoffs, while cognitive ability had no statistically significant effect on outcomes.

-Jones has argued that certain sectors requiring very high quality work and with very low error-tolerance can only exist and thrive given access to a high-IQ population, because in such sectors, it is not possible to replace a single high-IQ worker by multiple low-IQ workers and achieve the same output.
-Jones informally dubs such sectors "O-Ring sectors", in contrast to "foolproof sectors", where a larger workforce of people with lower productivity can produce the same output as a smaller workforce of people with high productivity.
+Jones has argued that, in his model, certain sectors requiring very high quality work and with very low error-tolerance depend on high-skilled workers, because in such sectors, it is not possible to replace a single highly skilled worker with multiple less-skilled workers and achieve the same output.
+Building on O-ring theory, Jones calls such sectors "O-Ring sectors", in contrast to "foolproof sectors", where a larger workforce of people with lower productivity can produce the same output as a smaller workforce of people with high productivity.

 Jones offers a summary of his and others' research on the relationship between IQ and national productivity in an article for The New Palgrave Dictionary of Economics.